Artificial Intelligence, 5 credits

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.

 "What is intelligence"? is a deep philosophical question.
 The topic of this course is more practical: how can we make computers perform tasks that - up to now - are difficult for computers?
 Tasks that require an "intelligent" approach, because computing power alone is not enough.

 Even before the first computer was built, it was thought of as possibly intelligent.
-Obviously, computers would talk - a three-year old child can talk.
+Obviously, computers would talk - a three-year-old child can talk.
 Playing chess, now that would be intelligent!
-A computer has since beaten the world Master in chess, and fulfilled many other promises.
+A computer has since beaten the world Master in chess and fulfilled many other promises.
 This course is about the successes of artificial intelligence (AI).
 However, knowing how they work takes away part of the magic, or "intelligence".

 Artificial intelligence requires knowledge representation and reasoning.
 There are many different approaches.
 In expert systems knowledge consists of facts and rules, clearly visible and separate from reasoning.
 In neural networks, knowledge is implicit and entangled in the reasoning process.
-Reasoning is not a straightforward computation.
-It is a search: making guesses, trying different solutions.
+The reasoning is not a straightforward computation.
+It is a search: making guesses, and trying different solutions.
 At the heart of AI is heuristic search: methods that try to make "intelligent" guesses.